nsavch/openunited-backend/README.md

 python manage.py runserver
 ```

-There are two management commands to load some dummy data to get you started.
-The commands are:
+There is a management command to load some dummy data to get you started.
+The command is:
 ```
 python manage.py dummy_data
-python manage.py import_expertise
 ```

 When developing locally, It is possible to allow a predefined user ID to be used for authentication.
 This should be used with the fake login settings of the front-end.
 Please put the same user id in the following field of the .env file: